The Korean Institute of Resources Recycling Ethics Regulations

-The purpose of these regulations is to present the basic principles and goals to ensure universal ethics for the Korea Institute of Resources Recycling (hereinafter “the Institute”) and the publications of the Korea Institute of Resources Recycling so that it can enhance its status and pride and contribute to the development of science and technology.
+The purpose of these regulations is to present the basic principles and goals to ensure universal ethics for the Korean Institute of Resources Recycling (hereinafter “the Institute”) and the publications of the Korean Institute of Resources Recycling so that it can enhance its status and pride and contribute to the development of science and technology.

 Article 2 (Subjects)

 These regulations apply to researchers participating in the Institute's academic events, research projects, publishing businesses (e.g. academic journals) and educational projects, and researchers who submit research papers.

 Article 3 (Scope of Application)

 The scope of the Institute's research ethics shall be subject to these regulations unless otherwise specified by a higher level of decree by a state institute regarding the integrity, veracity and accuracy of a specific research field.

 The research misconduct specified in these regulations (hereinafter “Misconduct”) includes forgery, falsification, plagiarism, and misattribution of author during research subject proposal, execution, reporting of results, and presentation, as follows:

 - ①Forgery refers to the act of forging nonexistent data or research results.